 There are many types of maps out there, but one of the most telling ones is a simple satellite image of the Earth at night.

-Here’s one image based on this principle.
+Here’s one world electricity map based on this principle.
 It comes from NASA, and is a composite made from 400 separate satellite images from 2012:

 But what if we could differentiate, by “shutting off” lights that are powered by certain electricity sources?

 Today’s visualizations come from a nifty interactive website put together by GoCompare.com, and they breakdown the world’s electricity by source: fossil fuels, renewables, or nuclear fission.

 To start, here are the places on Earth that are powered by fossil fuels.

 Globally, fossil fuels represent about two-thirds of electricity usage.
 It’s also worth noting that fossil fuels also make up the majority of non-electrical sources needed for things like automobiles, aircraft, and ships, which are not shown on the map.